copperwiring/scalable-hpo-pybay/README.md

 ### Akshit Arora

 Akshit is a deep learning solutions architect at NVIDIA focused on deploying machine learning and deep learning platforms at scale.
-As an architect, he helps accelerate deep learning pipelines using NVIDIA GPUs at Pinterest, Twitter and Snap.
+As an architect, he helps accelerate deep learning pipelines using NVIDIA GPUs at various tech companies.
 Previously at CU Boulder, he developed deep learning models to understand how students learn on an online learning platform.
 His work also includes predicting weather using LSTMs and automatically completing a painting in virtual reality using sketch-RNN.
 He is interested in creative applications of machine learning/deep learning and the wide set of possibilities it presents.

 <i>Website: [aroraakshit.github.io](http://aroraakshit.github.io/) / Email me: [akshita@nvidia.com](mailto:akshita@nvidia.com) / Follow me on Twitter: [@_AkshitArora](https://twitter.com/_AkshitArora)</i>